yousif-hag-ahmed/GPT_code_testing/README.md

     return "Diverse"
 ```

 Result:

 ![image](https://github.com/yousif-hag-ahmed/GPT_code_testing/assets/69925471/5deaef31-e240-47ce-b83c-76c8ee906de5)
 This code is trying to evaluate and classify a polygon based on the measurements of its three sides.
-If the sum of any two sides is not greater than the third side, then the polygon is invalid, and the function will return "Non
+If the sum of any two sides is not greater than the third side, then the polygon is invalid, and the function will return

 ### Variation 3: Extra Hard Disguise

 ```python
 def examine_structure(p1, p2, p3):
     """